DSP-Tan/mushroom_learning/README.md

 # Mushroom Learning

+The mushroom learning app is hosted on heroku at https://mushroom-magicz.herokuapp.com/

 Mushroom learning is a repository containing a project aimed at the specification of mushrooms.
 It contains two types of convolutional neural network models: the first is one trained on a data set of various mushrooms